jhallen/joe-editor/docs/man.md

 <br>

 * crlf
-Joe uses CR-LF as the end of line sequence instead of just LF.
+JOE uses CR-LF as the end of line sequence instead of just LF.
 This is for editing MS-DOS or VMS files.
 <br>